always be listening global initiative

 we take time to look for leaders and agencies already working successfully,

-context, wherever we consider serving.
+and carefully explore context, wherever we consider serving.

 risk, danger, humanitarian need, relevant history, geography, religio-political issues ---